-As we move into the second month of the New Year, you may be finding that it’s getting harder to stick to any resolutions you made or health goals you set.
+As we head into the second half of the year, you may be finding that it’s getting harder to stick to any health goals you set.
 This is so normal.
 Motivation ebbs and flows, and there are a number of different reasons why you may find yourself feeling less motivated—what Noom calls motivational slips.
 While everyone experiences slips in motivation at different times, when you do, it’s common to feel like you’ll never be able to achieve your next goal.

 On a weight loss journey, there are a number of types of motivational slips Noomers experience.
-We identified the top 3 challenges we see at this point in the New Year, and asked Noom coaches for their best tips on how to overcome the motivational slip and keep moving forward.
+We identified the top 3 challenges we see, and asked Noom coaches for their best tips on how to overcome the motivational slip and keep moving forward.

 I’ve set a goal, but I can’t get myself to start working toward it